-Therefore, the ferrite number of type 308 welding materials used for LNG pipelines is between 3-6, while the ferrite number of standard 308 type welding materials is 8.
+The amount of ferrite in the consumable is dependent on the service temperature of the application.
+For example, an excessive amount of ferrite can reduce toughness at low temperatures.
+This is why the ferrite number of type 308 welding materials used for LNG pipelines is between 3-6, while the ferrite number of standard 308 type welding materials is 8.

 How to weld duplex stainless steel more easily?

-The range of duplex stainless steel is very wide, the most common model is 2205: containing 22% Cr, 5% Ni, 3% Mo and 0.15% N.
+The range of duplex stainless steel is quite broad, with 2205 being the most common type.
+2205 contains 22% chromium, 5% nickel, 3% molybdenum, and 0.15% nitrogen.

 Figure 5 Duplex stainless steel combines the advantages of ferrite and austenite.

-Always follow the welding procedure and welding material selection manual provided by the manufacturer.
+To ensure the best results, always follow the welding procedure and welding material selection manual provided by the manufacturer.

 How to control carbide precipitation in austenitic stainless steel?

-At 800-1600 °F, when the carbon content exceeds 0.02%, C will diffuse and migrate to the austenite grain boundaries and react with Cr at the grain boundaries to form chromium carbides.
+At temperatures between 800-1600 °F, if the carbon content exceeds 0.02%, carbon (C) will diffuse and migrate to the austenite grain boundaries and react with chromium (Cr) to form chromium carbides.